bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 }
 ```

-From each graphical element you may access the underlying BPMN type via the `businessObject` property.
+You may access the underlying BPMN type from each graphical element via the `businessObject` property.

-[bpmn-js](https://github.com/bpmn-io/bpmn-js) also knows how each BPMN element looks like and decides so through the [`BpmnRenderer`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/draw/BpmnRenderer.js).
+[bpmn-js](https://github.com/bpmn-io/bpmn-js) also knows how each BPMN element looks like thanks to the [`BpmnRenderer`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/draw/BpmnRenderer.js).
-By plugging into the render cycle you may define custom representations of individual BPMN elements, too.
+By plugging into the render cycle, you may also define custom representations of individual BPMN elements.

 We can start modeling once the importing is done.
 We use rules to allow or disallow certain modeling operations.
 These rules are defined by [`BpmnRules`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/features/rules/BpmnRules.js).
 We base these rules on the BPMN 2.0 standard as defined by the [OMG](http://www.omg.org/).
-But as mentioned earlier others may hook up with the rule evaluation to contribute different behavior, too.
+However as mentioned earlier, others may also hook up with the rule evaluation to contribute different behavior.

 The [modeling module](https://github.com/bpmn-io/bpmn-js/tree/master/lib/features/modeling) bundles BPMN 2.0 related modeling functionality.
-It adds BPMN 2.0 specific modeling behaviors and is responsible to update the BPMN 2.0 document tree with every modeling operation carried out by the user (cf. [`BpmnUpdater`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/features/modeling/BpmnUpdater.js)).
+It adds BPMN 2.0 specific modeling behaviors and is responsible for updating the BPMN 2.0 document tree with every modeling operation carried out by the user (cf. [`BpmnUpdater`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/features/modeling/BpmnUpdater.js)).
 Check it out to learn get a deeper insight into rules, behaviors and the BPMN update cycle.

 When looking at bpmn-js purely from the library perspective it is worth mentioning is that it can be used in three variants: